-The Editing Guide covers creating and publishing a post/blog in four steps: title, date, category, and content.
+See the Editing Guide for creating and publishing a post/blog in four steps: title, date, category, and content.
 This makes it very easy for authors to add blogs to their group pages.
 The template for the blog needs to be set up first and this is not seen as something for authors but for Administrators and maybe Editors to do.
 A template provides the layout rules and a category links the blog to the correct group page.